 Eight national parks protect 42.1 million acres of this landscape.
 A diversity of wildlife and untouched pristine wilderness found ever less around the world, Alaska is an exception and a heaven for nature enthusiasts.

-As most of Alaska’s national parks only accessible by plane or boat you should come expecting an adventurous trip.
+As most of Alaska’s national parks are only accessible by plane or boat, you should come expecting an adventurous trip.
 Float planes are the normal mode of transport in Alaska and are used like taxis to get around.
 Lodges are tucked away in hidden regions offering that longed for seclusion with some of the best nature opportunities on the doorstep.
-Denali National Park however is easier to reach, with a 92-mile park road making it one of the most accessible regions.
+Denali National Park, however, is easier to reach, with a 92-mile park road making it one of the most accessible regions.